Vision Transformer for femur fracture classification: Abstract

 \section{Abstract}

-\textit{Objectives}: In recent years, the scientific community has focused on the development of Computer-Aided Diagnosis (CAD) tools that could improve bone fractures’ classification.
-However, the results of the classification of fractures in subtypes with the proposed datasets were far from optimal.
-This paper proposes a very recent and outperforming deep learning technique, the Vision Transformer (ViT), in order to improve the fracture classification, by exploiting its self-attention mechanism. \\ \textit{Methods}: 4207 manually annotated images were used and distributed, by following the AO/OTA classification, in different fracture types, the largest labeled dataset of proximal femur fractures used in literature.
-The ViT architecture was used and compared with a classic Convolutional Neural Network (CNN) and a multistage architecture composed by successive CNNs in cascade.
-To demonstrate the reliability of this approach, 1) the attention maps were used to visualize the most relevant areas of the images, 2) the performance of a generic CNN and ViT was also compared through unsupervised learning techniques and 3) 11 specialists were asked to evaluate and classify 150 proximal femur fractures’ images with and without the help of the ViT. \\ \textit{Results}: The ViT was able to correctly predict 83\% of the test images.
+\textit{Objectives}: In recent years, the scientific community has focused on the development of Computer-Aided Diagnosis (CAD) tools that could improve bone fractures’ classification, mostly based on Convolutional Neural Network (CNN).
+However, the discerning accuracy of fractures’ subtypes was far from optimal.
+This paper proposes a modified version of a very recent and powerful deep learning technique, the Vision Transformer (ViT), outperforming CNNs based approaches and consequently increase specialists’ diagnosis accuracy. \\ \textit{Methods}: 4207 manually annotated images were used and distributed, by following the AO/OTA classification, in different fracture types, the largest labeled dataset of proximal femur fractures used in literature.
+The ViT architecture was used and compared with a classic CNN and a multistage architecture composed by successive CNNs in cascade.
+To demonstrate the reliability of this approach, 1) the attention maps were used to visualize the most relevant areas of the images, 2) the performance of a generic CNN and ViT was compared through unsupervised learning techniques and 3) 11 specialists were asked to evaluate and classify 150 proximal femur fractures’ images with and without the help of the ViT, then results were compared for potential improvement. \\ \textit{Results}: The ViT was able to correctly predict 83\% of the test images.
 Precision, recall and F1-score were 0.77 (CI 0.64-0.90), 0.76 (CI 0.62-0.91) and 0.77 (CI 0.64–0.89), respectively.
-The average specialists’ diagnostic improvement was 29\%. \\ \textit{Conclusions}: This paper showed the potential of Transformers in bone fracture classification.
-For the first time good results were obtained in sub-fractures with the largest and richest dataset ever.
+The average specialists’ diagnostic improvement was 29\% when supported by ViT’s predictions, outperforming the algorithm alone. \\ \textit{Conclusions}: This paper showed the potential of Vision Transformers in bone fracture classification.
+For the first time, good results were obtained in sub-fractures classification, with the largest and richest dataset ever, outperforming the state of the art.
+Accordingly, the assisted diagnosis yielded the best results, proving once again the effectiveness of a coordinate work between neural networks and specialists.

 \keywords{Deep Learning \and Vision Transformer \and Femur Fracture \and Self-Attention \and CAD System}